sara-nl/griddocs/source/Pages/Service/downtimes_maintenances.rst

     * Site: SARA-MATRIX
     * Node: All nodes
     * VO: All VOs
     * Comm. channels: click on 'Add comm'.
-Then '+Add new' -> Type: Email(HTML), Value: your email address -> click 'Close'
+Then '+Add new' -> Type: Email(HTML), Value: put your email address and click 'Enter' in the same field box -> click 'Close'
 * Click on `Save rules specifications` to take effect.
 From now on you should receive notifications when the Gina cluster or SURFsara dCache has a downtime